hojamuhammet/rabbitmq-smpp-relay/README.txt

-Gets txt from rabbitmq queue and sends as SMS message using smpp
+Gets json from rabbitmq queue and sends as SMS message using smpp